HasanLiaqat/tryhackme-cybersecurity-labs/Pre Security Lab/What is Netwotking.md

 ---

 ## Next Steps
-* I will continue with the Networking Fundamentals path, moving on to more complex topics like the Introduction to LAN.
+* I will continue with the Networking Fundamentals path, moving on to more complex topics like understanding the DNS.